manystarsapart/misc/README.md

           —— 终端候君久矣
 ```

+#### manual call
-The command `fg` can also be run to manually call a randomised greeting.
-Additionally, use `fg -la` to list all available greetings in the greeting pool.
+the command `fg` can also be run to manually call a randomised greeting. additionally, use `fg -la` to list all available greetings in the greeting pool.

 #### other abbreviations & commands
 - `c` --> `clear`